-You prepared your landscaping for winter by doing things like:
+Hopefully, you prepared your landscaping for winter by doing things like:

 - Applying lawn care fertilizer to develop the grass for the cold weather

-- Protecting your interlock backyard patio stones
+- And protected your interlock backyard patio stones

 But even if you did all of those things to prepare your yard, chances are the winter still left it a bit of a mess.
 Pavers and interlock stone need extra love and care throughout the cold and wet winter, and while you cleaned your interlocking pavers and topped them up with polymeric sand, they’ve still been exposed to the worst Old Man Winter throws at it.

 The flip side is that it can harm your interlock pavers in a variety of ways: